Introduction: Plex Media Player Setup for Windows (03/2018)

 Step 7: Plex Media Player Settings for HTPC

 1. With Plex Media Player open, click on the "Enter TV Full Screen" button.
 You will be presented with a TV friendly layout.

 2. Click on your username at the top right and then select settings.

 No pictures will be provided for this.
 Just follow along.

 AUDIO: Select Device Type as "HDMI", Channels as "5.1", and checkmark what audio formats your TV/Soundbar/Receiver supports.
-Usually Dolby Digital and DTS are supported, Dolby Digital Plus is backwards compatible so you can probably go ahead and select that too.
+Usually Dolby Digital and DTS are supported.
 The rest are for people who know what the choices are so don't bother with those.
 Only checkmark if it applies to you!

-VIDEO: Local, Remote, and Online Quality should be "Original", select "Allow Display Mode switching" only if your TV/Projector supports switching to 24/30hz otherwise leave it unchecked, Hardware Decoding should be "Enabled", Select "Allow Direct Play" and "Allow Direct Stream".
+VIDEO: Local, Remote, and Online Quality should be "Original", select "Allow Display Mode switching" only if your TV/Projector supports switching to 24/30hz otherwise leave it unchecked, Hardware Decoding should be "Enabled (copy/back)", Select "Allow Direct Play" and "Allow Direct Stream".
 On Network cache, select "Extra Large".